primordial-software-llc/gonzalez-art-foundation/README.md

 ## Gallery

+### Authentication
+At the very minimum, the gallery will store a salted hash of a password.
+The password will be sent in plain-text over SSL.
+This is entirely adequate for read-only access for a resource which simply needs to remain `persoal` until I can figure out what I have and at least identify what is and is not in the public domain.
+Potentially I could re-write non-commercial pieces of software in use and do whatever I'd like with a portion of the site with public domain imagery.

 ### Image Hosting
 Don't self-host the images while the-athenaeum is hosting the images.
 Simply point your application to the-atheneum.
 The application should only be an index like is described in [The Library of Babel](https://en.wikipedia.org/wiki/The_Library_of_Babel).